 When we were born, we instinctively knew how to eat.
 But as we move through life, we are impacted by the messages from the world around us.
 We’re taught over and over again about what to eat.
 And the “what” we should eat shifts year after year.

-Many (most!) of us need to relearn how to eat.
-Learning how to eat again, known as intuitive eating, can help us let good of food rules, develop body trust and have a healthy relationship with food and our bodies.
+Most of us need to relearn how to eat.
+Learning how to eat again through a self-care framework called Intuitive Eating (IE) developed by Evelyn Tribole and Elyse Resch.
+IE teaches us to let good of food rules, to develop body trust and finally have the healthy relationship with food and our bodies that we desire.

 Tapping into intuitive eating practices can help us with perceived eating challenges such as:

-- mindless eating, eating when not physically hungry
+- mindless eating, “emotional” eating, eating when not physically hungry

 - craving, sneaking or “bingeing” on “bad” or “forbidden” foods

-These perceived eating challenges are often symptoms of disconnected eating.
+These perceived eating challenges are often symptoms of disconnected eating and diet culture restrictions.
 So many of us struggle with them.
-I did!
+I did.
 And that’s what led me to study and support clients through the process of Intuitive Eating.

 First things first, Intuitive Eating isn’t another goal to accomplish.
 There is no success or failure.
 It’s a lifelong journey of reconnecting with yourself and nourishing yourself.
 For many of us, it’s a relearning.